Bet on MLB in New Jersey

-2020 World Series odds, odds to win the AL and NL pennants and dozens more MLB betting lines are now on the board at NJ online sportsbooks.
-Player props like AL and NL MVP, Cy Young and Rookie of the Year are just a few of the favorites with moneylines, run lines, and totals for actual games soon to come.
+World Series odds, odds to win the AL and NL pennants and daily MLB betting lines are all now on the board at NJ online sportsbooks.
+Player props like AL and NL MVP, Cy Young and Rookie of the Year are just a few of the favorites with moneylines, run lines, and totals for actual games also below.

 Since day one, DraftKings let it be known it would do whatever necessary to get sports fans closer to the action.
 Be it by way of Daily Fantasy or sports betting, DraftKings has been a pioneer in the new world sports order and more than held up its end of the bargain.